This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Please remember that if you use a square root to get your final answer, the length and width of your compost bin will be identical (as seen in our table above).
 Using factors of the number (requires extra calculations or searching online) gives you various numbers for the length and width.
 Selecting the method to get your compost bin dimensions is yours.

-By utilizing the calculations above (I prefer using square root), our hypothetical garden will be 5 feet tall, 7.1 feet long, and 7.1 wide.
+Using the calculations above (I prefer using square root), our hypothetical garden will be 5 feet tall, 7.1 feet long, and 7.1 feet wide.

 Let us confirm the answer: